gm0t/react-sticky-el/README.md

 Loot at the [Basic Demo](http://rawgit.com/gm0t/react-sticky-el/master/dist/examples/index.html) for an example

 #### hideOnBoundaryHit _(default: true)_
 If `false` then boundaryEl should have position: relative.
 In this case sticky element won't disappear on reaching it's boundaries.

-Loot at the [Basic Demo](http://rawgit.com/gm0t/react-sticky-el/master/dist/examples/index.html) for an example
+Look at the [Basic Demo](http://rawgit.com/gm0t/react-sticky-el/master/dist/examples/index.html) for an example.

 #### Other props
-All other props (such as className, style, etc..) will be applyed to the `holder` element
+All other props (such as className, style, etc..) will be applyed to the `holder` element.

 ### License